napkgern/learn-github/README.md

 # learn-github
- are learn git and github
+we are learn git and github
+test